 Chris Hicks: The Soulful Shredder of Macon

-There are some people whose guitar strings seem to run straight through the streets of Macon — connecting dusty barrooms to big stages, rehearsal spaces to radio airwaves, memory to momentum.
+There are some people whose guitar strings seem to run straight through the streets of Macon, connecting dusty barrooms to big stages, rehearsal spaces to radio airwaves, memory to momentum.
 Chris Hicks is one of them.
-A hometown player with a road warrior’s spirit, he’s lived the life so many dream about — and he’s stayed grounded right where it all began.
+A hometown player with a road warrior’s spirit, he’s lived the life so many dream about and he’s stayed grounded right where it all began.

 Chris Hicks, Marshall Tucker Band Singer/Guitarist, practicing in studio, January 6, 2024.
+Photo by Tom Pacheco.

 Guitar in Hand, Soul in the Soil